-Through shady woodland, over rough gravel, across wild meadows or past towering cliffs, along flowing trails, up zig-zag ascents, over soft forest paths: trail runners love natural terrain.
-Happily, the Engadin has plenty to suit all tastes.
+Running along well-kept forest paths, on rough gravel, across wild meadow trails, or zigzagging past rocks - trail runners love natural terrain.
+Lucky for them, the Engadin has plenty to suit all tastes.

-Countless trails of all levels of difficulty lead through thick forest, across open mountain slopes and into secluded side valleys, promising action and excitement for runners of all tastes and levels of ability.
+Countless trails of all levels of difficulty lead through thick forests, across open mountain slopes, and into secluded side valleys, promising action and excitement for runners of all tastes and levels of ability.
 The Engadin mountains have trails to suit everyone, from beginner to expert.

 Flat trails lead through idyllic larch forests, for example, while the picturesque Val Roseg offers runs with gentle climbs.
-By contrast, plenty of demanding routes promise spirited climbs and narrow, twisting turns – such as the dramatic trail from the base station of the Diavolezza cable car up to Alp Languard.
+More challenging, however, are the routes with racy climbs and narrow switchbacks, such as the trail from the Diavolezza valley station to Alp Languard.
 The Diavolezza region also offers a trail of considerable challenge for top-class runners: the scree-covered slopes demand a sure foot and confidence in the face of steep gradients.
-But the view of the impressive glacier cluster on the Bernina massif with the mighty Morteratsch Glacier is the best kind of natural doping on offer, banishing fatigue and exhaustion in no time!
+But the view of the impressive glacier cluster on the Bernina massif with the mighty Morteratsch Glacier is the best kind of natural high on offer, banishing fatigue and exhaustion in no time!